tommililja/Farse/README.md

 }
 ```

-And the three custom operators.
+And the three (optional) operators.

 ```fsharp
 // Parses a required property.